This course is due to be renewed at a Periodic Review event which will be held on September 2020.

 Please note that this course has closed applications for 2020 intake.

 This course focuses on animation, storytelling and character creation, encouraging groundbreaking and innovative visuals in traditional animation, 2D gaming, concept art and many other possible traditional and digital mediums.
 You’ll develop essential skills in character design, production design and animation, and explore context to your studies.
 Using the latest technology in our award-winning Film, Music and Media Building, you’ll hone your individual style.
-Eventually you’ll produce an eye-catching showreel and body of work to wow potential employers or set yourself up as the next Miyazaki.
-This course is accredited by Creative Skillset – run by animation professionals – reflecting the highest standard of teaching.
+Eventually, you’ll produce an eye-catching showreel and body of work to wow potential employers or set yourself up as the next Miyazaki.
+This course is run by experienced animation professionals and reflects the highest standards of teaching.

 What will I study?